CCOMJHC/WIBL/UploadServer/README.md

 S3-compatible object storage.

 ## AWS deployment
-WIBL upload-server can be deploy to AWS using [Terraform](https://developer.hashicorp.com/terraform).
+WIBL upload-server can be deployed to AWS using [Terraform](https://developer.hashicorp.com/terraform).

 ### Prerequisites
 These instructions assume you have a POSIX/Linux computing environment (GNU/Linux, macOS, WSL) with the following